DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Print-management.md

 9. Once completed  select Download file from the menu bar
 10. This downloads a CSV file which can  be used in the Import process or stored as a backup in case of user error

-Below is a brief outline of the availabel fields
+Below is a brief outline of the available fields

 |  **Field**  | **Description** |
 |:---|:---|